-- Use an air ionizer.
-Air ionizers use electrically charged molecules to remove particles, microbes, and odors from the air.
-Ionized particles are negatively charged and form a chemical bond with positively charged particles causing the odors.
-Once they bond, the molecules fall to the ground and get swept up with the vacuum when you clean.
+- Use an air ionizer: Air ionizers use electrically-charged molecules to remove particles, microbes, and odors from the air.
+Ionized particles are negatively charged.
+They form a chemical bond with positively-charged particles that cause the odor.
+Once they bond, the molecules fall to the ground and will then get swept up with the vacuum when you clean.

-- Spray a high-quality odor neutralizer.
-While an air freshener might mask the smell for a little while, odor neutralizers actually work to rid them from the air which makes them a good dead mouse odor eliminator.
-These sprays are hydrophobic which means they repel water.
-The particles that make up bad smells are also hydrophobic and hydrophobic things like to stick together.
-The spray molecules form a ring and the odor molecules get stuck.
-While the odors are not eliminated, they are trapped so they’re no longer circulating through the air.
+- Use a high-quality odor neutralizer: An air freshener might mask the smell for a little while.
+But, odor neutralizers actually work to remove smells from the air, which makes them a better dead mouse odor eliminator.
+These sprays are hydrophobic, meaning that they repel water.
+The particles that make up bad smells are also hydrophobic.
+Hydrophobic things like to stick together, so the spray molecules form a ring and the odor molecules get stuck.
+The odors aren’t eliminated but they are trapped, so they no longer circulate through the air.

-- Place a heavy-duty solid odor absorber.
-These products work under the same principle as a spray.
-The only differences are you can place them exactly where you need them and they work continuously.
+- Use a heavy-duty solid odor absorber: These products work using the same principles as sprays.
+The only difference is that you can place them exactly where you need to and they work continuously.
 This is a good choice if you know that the smell is coming from the wall but you can’t quite get to the source.
-Place an odor absorber at the closest vent or right next to the wall.
+If this happens, you can place an odor absorber at the closest vent or right next to the wall.

-The best way to keep your home free of dead mouse smells is to prevent mice from getting in in the first place.
+The best way to keep your home free from the smell of dead mouse is to stop mice from entering in the first place.
 There are some easy things you can do to keep your home mouse-free.

-- Eliminate any food sources that can attract them.
-For example, keep all dry dog and cat food in a sealed container and make sure your garbage cans have secure lids.
+- Eliminate any food sources that can attract mice.
+This means that you should keep all dry pet food in sealed containers and make sure that your garbage cans have secure lids.

-- Fill any holes in your foundation, eaves, and vents to prevent mice from being able to get in.
+- Fill any holes in your foundation, eaves, and vents to stop mice from being able to get in.

 - Be diligent.
-If you see any droppings or notice small holes in food boxes in the pantry, set traps until you’re sure you’ve gotten them all.
+If you see any droppings or notice small holes in food boxes in the pantry, set traps until you’re sure you’ve caught them all.

 If you do notice the smell of a dead mouse, don’t panic!
 Stay calm and get to work.
-The sooner you get started eliminating the smell, the sooner you’ll be able to relax and breathe easy.
+The sooner you start eliminating the smell, the sooner you’ll be able to relax and breathe easy.